HUSKY HIGHLIGHTS

 Tell me what you love about teaching Lower School students.

 Well, I enjoy teaching computer science to Lower School students specifically because they're so eager to learn and experience new things.
-They're more inclined to welcome the product of struggle.
+They're more inclined to welcome the productive struggle.
 “If I don't get it, I can learn from my mistakes.”

 Most of the kids I have, especially the younger ones, have not really experienced computer science as a subject.
 With junior kindergarteners, they're brand new to schools.
 Everything is new to them.
 But just the “a-ha moments” I see when they accomplish a puzzle or solve a difficult problem, you know, they'll come running up to me saying, “Ms. Hahn, I got it!”
 Or they'll go to their friends and tell them.
 They're so expressive with their accomplishments.
 I find that they find it easy to ask for help.
 So when they do have a problem, they won't tend to internalize, but they'll be quick to ask for help.
 Which is great because that's part of our growth mindset.